jpawlowski/Azure-AD-Licensing-DB/README.md

 ### Part 2: Features

-It is often hard to identify which particular features of a service are included in which available service plans and therefore which product licenses could be considered to make a particular feature available to users.
+It is often hard to identify which particular features of a service are included in which available service plans and therefore which product licenses could be considered to make a specific feature available to users.

 Also, there can be confusion about features because they sometimes are identified as a service by their own or mixed up being a separate product.
 Microsoft marketing talk is of no help here and even makes it more complicated and confusing.